 Possible side effects of chiropractic therapy

-- Discomfort where the chiropractic manipulation took place
+- Soreness or discomfort where the chiropractic manipulation took place

 There have been some rare reports of serious side effects, including stroke, pinched nerves, and further damage to already herniated disks, but the cause-and-effect has not been proven.
 These are not all the possible side effects of chiropractic treatment.
 Patients should talk to their doctor about what to expect with chiropractic treatment.

 Things to consider about chiropractic treatment for migraine

 Find a chiropractor with proper credentials (licensing and education).

 Let your chiropractor know about all medications and supplements you take and all medical conditions you have.

 Talk to your doctor about all complementary and alternative approaches you are using, including chiropractic care.